Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 The Bottom Line

 I now have everything I need for connections to the Internet on the move using Ubuntu Linux, in fact I am better off than with Windows as I now have a connection via Bluetooth and the O2 XDA Exec.
-I can use all my SIM cards in the T610 phone (GPRS not 3G) via Bluetooth, use the Vodafone Connect Card with the Vodafone SIMS offering GPRS/3G and use all the SIMs in my XDA which provides 3G.
-I can also use my Xircom modem for Land-line connections (and only need to pay to speed up the internal modem) and off course I have WiFi and Ethernet for Hotspots and Broadband at home.
-All the connections can be made with minor changes in the GNOME-PPP using a GUI interface.
+I can use all my SIM cards in the T610 phone (GPRS not 3G) via Bluetooth, use the Vodafone Connect Card or Broadband USB dongle with the Vodafone SIMS offering GPRS/3G/3.5G and use all the SIMs in my XDA which provides 3G.
+I can also use my Xircom PCMCIA modem for Land-line connections and off course I have WiFi and Ethernet for Hotspots and Broadband at home.
+All the connections can be made with minor changes in the gnome-ppp using a GUI interface.
+I can monitor the data used on every connection over the previous week.
 There were many dead ends followed but for those following me only need to spend a few minutes in low level terminal activities to obtain some information and then make small changes in two or three files - why did it take me so long?

 Communication Requirements